liip/LiipTranslationBundle/README.md

 Introduction
 ------------

-This bundle add a new layer in top of the translation mechanisms.
-This allows your customer to edit and override any translations directly from the website.
+This bundle adds a new layer on top of existing translation mechanisms.
+This allows your customers to edit and override any translations directly from the website.

 ### Separation of concern